Aging Studies Graduate Certificate Programs

 A range of roles are open to you once you finish this Graduate Certificate.
 Some may depend on your previous background, with new doors opening for you:

-• Sociology Researcher: Depending on your background, you could work as a researcher or research assistant on a range of aging issues from health outcomes, public health, community issues, and more.
+• Sociology Researcher: Depending on your background, you could work as a researcher or research assistant on various aging issues, from health outcomes to public health, community issues, and more.

-• Family Services: Aligned with social work or counseling, you can help with individual patients' one-on-one issues, for example with dementia patients.
+• Family Services: Aligned with social work or counseling, you can help with individual patients' one-on-one issues, such as dementia patients.

-• Gerontology Nurse: You will need to be a licensed and certified nurse or medical assistant (or equivalent), but you can specialize in caring for elder patients.
+• Gerontology Nurse: You must be a licensed and certified nurse or medical assistant (or equivalent), but you can specialize in caring for elderly patients.

-• Bioinformatician: With a background in information technology, your skills in database administration or data processing will be useful for recognizing trends in population data.
+• Bioinformatician: With a background in information technology, your database administration or data processing skills will help recognize trends in population data.

-• Research Program Manager: Managing teams of researchers, project organizers, public health, local government, and others working on initiatives for the elderly, this is a great behind-the-scenes role for overseeing projects.
+• Research Program Manager: Managing teams of researchers, project organizers, public health, local government, and others working on initiatives for the elderly; this is a significant behind-the-scenes role for overseeing projects.

 Aging Studies Graduate Certificate Programs List